 Festival workshops in various facets of the arts were held at Port Douglas as part of Go Troppo Arts Festival 2010.
-Now the plan is to include them as part of Festival 2014, if we can get that 'off the ground'.

 Check out these great photos from 2010.

-Timed to co-oincide with the full moon, which often heralds the spontaneous coral spawning across the breadth of the huge Great Barrier Reef, the festival aims to showcase the multi-arts of the region.
+Timed to co-oincide with the full moon, which often heralds the spontaneous coral spawning across the breadth of the huge Great Barrier Reef, the festival aimed to showcase the multi-arts of the region.
 In 2012 an amazing eclipse of the sun was added to these natural wonders on display.

 Festival workshops, similar to these offered in previous years could be planned to help the festival to grow in a way that emphasises the experiential nature of the celebrations.